sharktacos/BrushedShading/docs/BrushNormals.md

 # Brushed Normals

-Rotates the object normals through the brush strokes map to achieve brush stroke shading across a surface.
+Transforms smooth shading into brushstroke shading by rotating the object normals through the brush stroke map, mimicking how an artist paints strokes on a canvas to shade an object.

  ![img](img/brushNormal_gui.jpg)